-NSW Chief Scientist & Engineer, Professor Mary O’Kane AC, has been appointed Chair of the taskforce that will report to Minister Harwin.
+NSW Chief Scientist & Engineer, Mary O’Kane AC, has been appointed Chair of the Taskforce that will report to Minister Harwin.
+Professor O'Kane is joined on the Taskforce by former NSW Police Force Deputy Commissioner Dave Owens and Dr Brian Spalding, a commissioner on the Australian Energy Market Commission.

 “My top priority as Energy Minister is to ensure that we maintain a secure energy supply for the people of NSW in their homes and workplaces,” Mr Harwin said.
 “We have a diversified and interconnected energy system that held up in the recent heatwave but I won’t be complacent.
 Households and businesses should know that the Government is actively pursuing this issue.”